Innovation prize model: Background

-Patents provide a temporary monopoly on a product to the first inventor or firm that comes up with the product.
-Patents vary in length but are designed to last long enough for the innovator to make a return on investment.
-The nature of patents makes them an incentive so long as the product being invented is distributed to consumers through markets.
-While patented products are in the market, the producer can place any price on the product, regardless of the price of production which typically dictates prices in markets.
-If a product is not being distributed through markets then a patent cannot provide proper incentive for innovation.
-Patents do however provide gain through the restriction of information to others.
-Stiglitz identifies this as a problem of patents for the innovation of drugs and other products being distributed not with the purpose of making a profit, but to solve global problems.
+Patents provide a temporary monopoly on a product to the first inventor or firm to develop it.
+Patents vary in length but are designed to last long enough for the innovator to recoup their investment.
+The nature of patents makes them an incentive, so long as the product being invented is distributed to consumers through markets.
+While patented products are on the market, the producer can set any price, regardless of production costs, which typically dictate prices in markets.
+If a product is not distributed through markets, then a patent cannot provide an adequate incentive for innovation.
+Patents, however, provide benefits by restricting access to information.
+Stiglitz identifies this as a problem of patents for the innovation of drugs and other products being distributed not to make a profit, but to solve global problems.

-Offering a prize as opposed to a patent, according to Stiglitz, would address the lack of incentive for problems such as disease in developing countries, and it would provide products immediately affordable instead of pending a patent expiration.
-Awarding prizes offers a fixed amount appropriate for reimbursing research into drugs.
-Today, many drug companies spend much of the money earned through patents on marketing and advertising as opposed to the research for the actual drugs.
+Offering a prize, rather than a patent, according to Stiglitz, would address the lack of incentive for addressing problems such as disease in developing countries, and would make products immediately affordable rather than waiting for a patent to expire.
+Awarding prizes offers a fixed amount appropriate for reimbursing drug research.
+Today, many drug companies spend much of the money earned from patents on marketing and advertising rather than on research for the actual drugs.

-Stiglitz goes on to assert that until generic versions of drugs reach the shelves, which occurs after a patent expires, the costs burden consumers due to prices not being dictated by the markets.
+Stiglitz goes on to assert that until generic versions of drugs reach the shelves, which occurs after a patent expires, the costs are borne by consumers due to prices not being dictated by the markets.
 These burdens are overwhelming in developing countries, and Stiglitz suggests they be lowered by offering prizes instead of patents.
 Stiglitz discusses the idea of using foreign aid assistance funds to finance prizes, as it would provide greater foreign aid than what funds are being used for currently.

 United States

-Senator Bernie Sanders of Vermont put forward legislation in the United States Senate in 2005 and 2007 under H.R.
-417 and S.2210.
-Sanders has been a longtime proponent of Stiglitz’s ideas and favors a system of incentives for innovation in medicine and pharmaceuticals over a system of patents, which he asserts grants company monopolies on drugs and drives up pharmaceutical prices.
+Senator Bernie Sanders of Vermont introduced legislation in the United States Senate in 2005 and 2007, as H.R.
+417 and S. 2210.
+Sanders has been a longtime proponent of Stiglitz's ideas and favors a system of incentives for innovation in medicine and pharmaceuticals over a system of patents, which he asserts grants company monopolies on drugs and drives up pharmaceutical prices.